afsalthaj/concurrencyInScala/README.md

 # Concurent Programming with Scala
-The intend of this repository to be reactive in Scala starting from the lowest of the low level concurrency primitives.
+The intend of this repository is to be reactive in Scala starting from the lowest of the low level concurrency primitives.
-Project tries to solve some weird and tricky concurrent exercises in one of the concurrency textbooks in Scala and will touch base Java Memory Model and JVM whims!
+Project tries to solve some tricky concurrent problems (as exercises) mainly covering one ofthe concurrency textbooks in Scala and will also touch base through Java Memory Model and JVM whims!

-With the help of these exercises in Scala text, we will try and connect to other parts of the Scala world to uncover the following pathway:
+With the help of these exercises in Scala text, we will try and connect to other parts of the Scala world too and uncover the following pathway:

 Threads -> JMM -> Busy Waiting -> Waiting -> Data Race ->  DeadLock -> Synchronisation -> Atomicity -> Volatile ->
 Executor -> ExecutionContext -> ......................... -> scalaz.Task -> scalaz.IO -> Observer ->